konveyor/enhancements/enhancements/crane-2.0/transformations/README.md

 #### Story 3

-As a library user, I would like to be able to create a plugin command easily that conforms to the transform definition.
+As a library user, I would like to easily create the CLI commands that conforms to the transform CLI interface, by only having to provide the code that provides my transformation.

+As a transformations runner author, I would like to verify that I can expect the same set of CLI flags and sub command name to provide the transformation from a plugin

 ## Design Details